Shopify/react-native-skia/docs/docs/getting-started/web.md

         },
       ],
     }),
     // 2.
-Polyfill fs and path module new NodePolyfillPlugin()
+Polyfill fs and path module from node new NodePolyfillPlugin()
   ],
   externals: {